Tom Baker’s final story begins in a motorway layby.

 Me: We did it!
 We actually did it!

-After an impromptu dance over the end credits, Sue belts me in the face with a cushion.
+After an impromptu dance during the closing credits, Sue belts me in the face with a cushion.

 Sue: That’s for lying to me.
 Again.